yanicells/Big-4-Sorter/README.md

 ---

 ### Environment Variables
-Create a `.env` file in the root directory based on the .env.example file.
+Create a `.env` file in the root directory.
-Fill in the information based on what you logged in as in your DBHOST, DBPASS.
+Fill in the information.
 The port should be 5432 by default.

 ```env
 DBUSER=""